auth0-samples/auth0-spa-js-angular-samples/03-Calling-an-API/README.md

 ## Create the Backend API

 For this example, you'll create an [Express](https://expressjs.com/) server that acts as the backend API.
-This API will expose an endpoint to validate incoming ID Tokens before returning a response.
+This API will expose an endpoint to validate incoming access tokens before returning a response.

 Start by installing the following packages: